anywheredoor/phonocardiogram-lvef-deeplearning/README.md

   --tune_threshold
 # Optional: add --train_device_filter/--val_device_filter/--test_device_filter
 # (set all three to the same device) for within-device CV.
+# For SwinV2 or EfficientNetV2-S, also set --image_size (256 or 384).

 # 7) Train a final within-device model (single run)
 python -m src.training.train \